douthwja01/OpenMAS/README.md

         }

 ## Want to become a contributor to OpenMAS?
-If you would like to become a contributor to this open-source project and help others persue research in multi-agent systems, feel free to contact me.
+If you would like to become a contributor to this open-source project and help others persue research in multi-agent systems, feel free to contact me, or simply submit a pull request!

 ## Important links
 Additional sources of information for OpenMAS can be found at: